silhol/Revontuli/README.md

 - to create during the first run a configuration file (i.e. you will be asked which station to monitor and your e-mail).
 We created a gmail account for this purpose and added in this repository a description (we did our best with that one) how to set it up properly with API keys and authorization.
 If you want to use some other e-mail type you need to modify the code.
 If you want a different email or location, just delete the configuration file.
 The API keys should be stored in same directory as this python script
 - schedule the python script to run in the background (we worked on a windows machine, so we give the desription for that)

 In the moment it supports only one place and one e-mail to notify.
+If you want to extend that part you are dearly welcomed.

 Improvements and contributions are welcome.